 If you're considering a bathroom renovation for your home in the Northern Virginia or Washington D.C. area, you're probably wondering what's the best type of tile to use.
 Should you use the same tile for the floor and shower?
 Is ceramic or porcelain better for shower floors?
 And which type of bathroom tile is the most durable?
+These questions can help you avoid mistakes and gain an even better understanding of tiles for your bathroom.
 We're here to answer your questions and get you started on designing the bathroom of your dreams.

 Bathroom tiles are available in a wide variety of materials in various shapes, styles, colors and textures.
 You'll find tile made from just about every material you can think of in today's modern bathrooms.
 Plastic, cork, vinyl, stone, ceramic and porcelain are all popular materials.
 Before choosing a material, you should think about what you want your bathroom remodel in Washington D.C. to look like and how much you want to spend.
 When it comes to tile specifically, think about these things: